MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Create-List-of-Applications-Deployed-to-Each-Business-Group.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic describes the process of gathering application usage requirements from each business group in order to implement application control policies by using applocker.
+This topic describes the process of gathering application usage requirements from each business group in order to implement application control policies by using AppLocker.

 ## Determining application usage
 For each business group, determine the following: